Older adults are at greater risk for serious complications from influenza, or the “flu.” With the COVID-19 pandemic and Delta variant

 “The two best things for older adults – and, really, all of us – are to get your annual flu vaccination, and follow the guidance for COVID-19,” says Dr. Emily Rogers

-, primary care physician at InnovAge PACE - Aurora
+, center medical director at InnovAge PACE - Aurora

-”Especially this year, it’s so important for all of us – not just older adults – to be vaccinated against the flu,” says Dr. Rogers.
+“It’s so important throughout this pandemic for all of us – not just older adults – to be vaccinated against the flu, COVID-19, and all other possible infections